Hexagram 29 · ䷜

 Falling into the pit shows one who has lost the proper way.

 The abyss is dangerous.
-One seeks small matters only.
+One should strive to attain small things only.

 Small Image